JonKernPA/waf_2023/README.md

 Workshop for Experiencing Agile

+## My Environment

+I run my code on a MacBook Pro, 32 GB, Apple M2 Max CPU

+I use RVM (see `.ruby-version` and `.ruby-gemset`) to compartmentalize the ruby and gems for this specific app.

+Use `$ bundle install` to get the rspec and cucumber gems installed

+I use Rubymine as an IDE.

+I also run rspec and cucumber from the commandline (Terminal).

+In Terminal, I decorate the command line prompt (RVM gemset | working dir | branch)

+    ruby-2.6.0@waf ~/railsprojects/rails4/waf on [master*]

 ## RSpec

-You should be able to run RSpec from the command line and have the initial sample test pass.
+You should be able to run RSpec from the command line (or your IDE) and have the initial sample test pass.

 ```
+ruby-2.6.0@waf ~/rubyprojects/waf on [master*]
 $ rspec

 Calculator